ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 ![](low_sens1.png)

+> Like the base scenario, the variable which produces the greatest downside risk is inflation, with shocks to risk-free rates and growth of broadcast revenues still producing outcomes of positive NPV.

+### Managing Risks

-The worst-case outcomes measured through the NPV are -785.13 million at 5% social media growth and -1052.57 million at 2% in the two scenarios.
-Thus, our initial funding of 995 million Doubloons should be sufficient to cover the potential losses in most scenarios.
-The Raritan government is advised to set up a reserve for 995 million and invest it at the 10-year treasury rate, allowing funds to be liquidated if assumptions materialise and are worse than expected.
+From our sensitivity tests, the worst-case outcomes measured through the NPV are -785.13 million at 5% social media growth and -1052.57 million at 2% in the two scenarios.
+Thus, our initial funding of 995 million Doubloons should be sufficient to cover the potential losses in the majority of scenarios considered.

+We advise the Raritan government to set up a reserve for 995 million and invest it at the 10-year treasury rate, allowing funds to be liquidated if assumptions materialise and are worse than expected.
 Although this strategy may expose the funds to interest-rate risk, this could be managed through hedging via instruments such as interest rate swaps and duration matching between assets and expected liabilities.

+As noted previously, the external variable which poses the greatest threat on the strategy's financing is inflation.
+To mitigate this risk, ongoing monitoring of the economic environment and inflation must be conducted.
+Cost-cutting measures and reducing staff expenses by constructing a less competitive team can be adopted as a last resort if economic conditions jeopardize the feasability of our proposed strategy.
+Allocating the initial reserves to assets such as inflation-linked bonds can also mitigate the potential imapacts of an inflationary shock on the revenues and expenses of the team.

 ## Risks and Limitations